Batman-05/Batman-05/README.md

 - 👋 Hi, I’m @Batman-05
 - 👀 I’m interested in software and web app development, with a focus on secure coding.
-- 🌱 I’m currently learning C/C++, Java, Python, HTML, CSS, and JS as part of my programming advanced diploma.
+- 🌱 I’m currently learning C/C++, Java, HTML, CSS, and JS as part of my advanced diploma in computer programming and analysis.
-- 💞️ I’m looking to collaborate on any project that will test my programming capabilities, particularly projects related to cybersecurity software.
+- 💞️ I’m looking to collaborate on any project that will improve my programming capabilities, particularly projects related to cybersecurity software.
 - 📫 How to reach me: leave a comment if you have any projects!
 For those that i have contributed to, feel free to comment any feedback you may have.

 <!---